Christopher Oldfield

 Our common lot

 “Il faut cultiver notre jardin” - Voltaire.
 2024 Photograph courtesy of Jude Aytoun (Passio).
-Vibes have been rumoured to include The Soil by David Benjamin Blower, The Garden by Bobby Mcferrin, A Garden Disciple by Willie Jennings, Praying by Mary Oliver, Staying Power by Jeanne Murray Walker, and occasional Beats In Abundance
+Vibes have been rumoured to include The Soil by David Benjamin Blower, The Garden by Bobby Mcferrin, A Garden Disciple by Willie Jennings, Praying by Mary Oliver, Staying Power by Jeanne Murray Walker, and even the occasional Beats In Abundance.

 Contact